faraday23/cloud-native-portfolio/projects/3-software development/go-lang/go-lang.md

 }
 </code>
 </pre>

-<p>In this example, each row is processed in a separate goroutine, which can run concurrently with other goroutines, thus increasing the application's performance.</p>
+<p>In this example, each row was processed in a separate goroutine, which could run concurrently with other goroutines, thus increasing the application's performance.</p>

 <h2>Result</h2>
 <p>After these modifications, the performance of the service improved significantly, with a 60% decrease in response times under heavy load.
-This shows the power of Golang's concurrent features when used effectively.</p>
+This demonstrated the power of Golang's concurrent features when used effectively.</p>

-<p><b>Please note:</b> This is a simplification of the actual process.
-Error handling has been omitted for brevity.
-Always handle errors properly in your code.</p>
+<p><b>Please note:</b> This is a simplification of the actual process.</p>